 – What do you think future historians will study about us?

-- IELTS test in the Netherlands and India – February 2015 (Academic Module) Three IELTS test takers J, G and R remembered the...
+- IELTS test in India and Kenya – June 2016 (Academic Module) Two IELTS test takers from India and Kenya (thanks, M...

-- IELTS test in India – January 2015 (Academic Module) The IELTS test topics and questions below were shared by...
+- IELTS test in India – October 2015 (Academic Module) Thanks to A who took the IELTS test in India...